ansible-collections/splunk.es/README.md

           - script
 ```

-#### Define your collection search path at the Play level
+### Define your collection search path at the Play level

 Below we specify our collection at the Play level which allows us to use the
-splunk modules without specifying the need for the
+splunk modules without specifying the need for the FQCN.
-Ansible Collection Namespace.

 `splunk_with_collections_example.yml`
 ```